Rules

 Non-NC participants: Work 100 North Carolina Counties.

-Count each multiplier worked only once across all modes, bands, and operating location (for NC stations).
+Count each multiplier worked only once across all modes, bands, and operating location.

 Final Score